Our guide to Payroll in Dominican Republic

 Doing Business in Dominican Republic

-The Dominican Republic actively supports foreign direct investment, particularly in sectors such as tourism, telecommunications, free trade zones, mining, and finance.
-Strategic location within the Caribbean and CAFTA-DR trade membership makes it a key regional hub.
-Tax exemptions and simplified registration attract international businesses.
+Sectors: The Dominican Republic actively promotes foreign direct investment (FDI) in sectors such as tourism, real estate, telecommunications, free trade zones, mining, and finance

 Basic Facts about Dominican Republic